Inside The Digital Vault

 Consider the conceptual possibilities of the photographic archive, appropriation and the Internet.

-Using the Internet as a source place of photographic archives for appropriation, create photographic works that revealed focused attention on a conceptual idea | criteria and reflect a sense of visual and technical transformation that challenge the interpretive possibilities and meanings.
+Using the Internet as a source place of photographic archives for appropriation, create a photo-montage, which includes a minimum of 6 images from internet-based imagery.
+Your conceptual idea | criteria will need to explore a topic in the news and should reflect a sense of visual and technical transformation that challenges the interpretive possibilities and meanings of your idea.
 Such photographic archive sources include:

 .